chatterjeesaurabh/Contextual-RAG-System-with-Hybrid-Search-and-Reranking/README.md

 ### Build RAG Pipeline

-- Design a RAG Prompt which takes query from the user and relavant context from documents using the Retriever, and produces answer.
+- Designed a RAG Prompt which takes query from the user and relavant context from documents using the Retriever, and produces answer.
 - {question} + {context} -> rag_prompt_template -> llm.